 - Identify peer regions.
 Chmura identified regions that were similar to Evansville—peer regions—and aspirational peers, based on Evansville’s demographics, location, key industries, and other factors.
 When comparing peer regions, Chmura was careful to choose data that was both high-quality and available nationally to provide accurate comparisons.

 - Track Evansville’s progress over time.
 Since 2017, the Chmura team has updated Evansville’s socioeconomic indicators multiple times.
-This gives the ERBC the accurate data it needs to make plans that actually transform Southwest Indiana into a region of choice.
+This gives the ERBC the accurate data it needs to make plans that can transform Southwest Indiana into a region of choice.

 The Chmura Difference